 Additionally, if any emergency preparation guidelines exist it is important to make these available and accessible to ECV residents.
 For example, the "Emergency Checklist" document on IID's website is not accessible to the community for multiple reasons.
 We suggest that this and other materials be made available in English, Spanish, and Purepecha given that these are the primary languages spoken in the community.
-Given that the majority of residents do not know these resources exist on the website, are not actively looking for resources on the website, and might not have access to the internet, we urge CVEC and IID to develop a public awareness campaign to help distribute these resources in key community locations like local markets and community centers is a good and accessible tactic.
+Given that the majority of residents do not know these resources exist on the website, are not actively looking for resources on the website, and might not have access to the internet, we urge CVEC and IID to develop a public awareness campaign to help distribute these resources via other tactics.
+The community has directly shared that having a physical form of these resources in key community locations like local markets and community centers is a good and accessible tactic.